 Significant winnings from slots, keno, poker, pari-mutuel, and bingo are considered income by the IRS and are subject to a 30% withholding tax.
 A $2,000 win playing keno means a payout of $1,400.
 The 30% withholding tax applies to the vast majority of non-U.S. visitors to the United States, including those from Australia, Canada, China, Mexico, India, New Zealand, Saudi Arabia, and Thailand.

 Since Canada has signed a tax treaty with the U.S. and other international countries now might qualify for other reasons, Sacks observes that there is a way for Canadians and other non-U.S. residents to recoup some or all of their 30% gambling winnings held back by IRS.
-As registered agents of the IRS, the Chartered Accountants at Refund Management Services have successfully completed the most U.S. gaming tax refunds for Canadians and other non-U.S. residents since 1998.
+As registered Certified acceptance agents, the Chartered Accountants at Refund Management Services have successfully completed the most U.S. gaming tax refunds for Canadians and other non-U.S. residents since 1998.

 To find out how Refund Management Services can help with U.S. gambling tax recovery, visit www.RefundManagement.com.

 Founded and owned by a Canadian Chartered Accountant, Refund Management Services is the most reputable casino and gaming tax recovery service in the industry.
-As registered agents of the IRS, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to 3 years after their winnings have been withheld.
+As registered Certified acceptance agents, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to 3 years after their winnings have been withheld.
 With the expertise in gaming-related tax laws, RMS understands all the IRS requirements to ensure that any entitled refund is successfully recovered.
 RMS only gets paid for successful gambling tax refunds.
 RMS is a member of the Better Business Bureau and the Las Vegas Chamber of Commerce.